 3,808 public libraries from 1,256 communes with populations of up to 20,000 (nearly 60% of the target group) were involved in the program, recruited in three rounds between 2008 and 2015.
 10,000 librarians received specialist support in the form of counseling and training, while libraries were equipped with nearly 8,000 pieces of hardware: computers, tablets, printers, multimedia projectors, and other devices.
 Additionally, libraries received software worth $18 million provided free of charge by Microsoft.
 450 libraries received small grants for expanding their offer aimed at local resident activation.
 Funds for organizing 1,000 study tours found their way to librarians, who also participated in experience exchange forums such as the annual Library Congress.

 In 2008 PAFF signed a cooperation agreement with the Polish Ministry of Culture and National Heritage, which initiated the multiannual “Library+” program carried out by the Polish Book Institute.
-The objectives of both initiatives were similar – the Foundation and the Ministry were shaping their activities in such a way that these could reinforce and complement each other.
-Another memorandum was signed with the Ministry of Administration and Digitalization and the Orange company, based on which all public libraries in the country were provided with free Internet access from 2009 to 2015.
+The objectives of both initiatives were similar – the Foundation and the Ministry were shaping their activities in such a way as to reinforce and complement each other.
+Another memorandum was signed with the Ministry of Administration and Digitalization and the Orange company, where all public libraries in the country were provided with free Internet access from 2009 to 2015.
 There were also joint actions carried out with the National Library, provincial public libraries, the Association of Polish Librarians, and numerous non-governmental organizations.

 In 2012 the Information Society Development Foundation received the E-Inclusion Award for the Library Development Program from the European Commission in a competition that promotes best practices in using modern information and communication technologies and preventing digital exclusion.

-In 2023, as part of the currently ongoing fifth round, another 166 facilities from rural communes, rural and municipal communes, and localities with up to 50,000 inhabitants joined the program.
-The program provides them with assistance in preparing an offer of services aiding the integration of Ukrainian refugees with local communities, delivering non-formal education on climate change and natural environment protection to residents under the “Library for Climate” component, as well as providing digital education combined with assistance in improving digital literacy.
+The present program offer is addressed to the entire network of 4,224 facilities, who are welcome to seek assistance in, among other things, aiding the integration of Ukrainian refugees with local communities, delivering non-formal education on climate change and natural environment protection to residents under the “Library for Climate” component, as well as providing digital education combined with assistance in improving critical media literacy.